goodwillcoding/configme/README.rst

 ===========================================================
-The GonfigMe Configuration Generation Framework and Utility
+The ConfigMe Configuration Generation Framework and Utility
 ===========================================================

 ConfigMe is a small, fast, down-to-earth, open source configuration generation